-(5) reimbursement of mi via service providers and vendors is made at a predetermined reimbursement rate negotiated by the eligible recipient with the service provider or vendor, approved by the TPA contractor, and documented in the SSP and in the provider/vendor agreement; at no time can the total expenditure for services exceed the eligible recipients AAB.
+(5) reimbursement of mi via service providers and vendors is made at a predetermined reimbursement rate negotiated by the eligible recipient with the service provider or vendor, approved by the TPA contractor, and documented in the SSP and in the provider or vendor agreement; at no time can the total expenditure for services exceed the eligible recipient's AAB.

-C. The FMA must submit claims that have been paid by the FMA on behalf of mi via eligible recipient to the HSD/MAD fiscal contractor for processing.
+C. The FMA must submit claims that have been paid by the FMA on behalf of mi via eligible recipient to the MAD fiscal contractor for processing.

-D. Reimbursement may not be made directly to the eligible recipient, either to reimburse him/her for expenses incurred or to enable the eligible recipient to pay a service provider directly.
-[8.314.6.19 NMAC - Rp, 8.314.6.19 NMAC, 10-15-12]
+D. Reimbursement may not be made directly to the eligible recipient, either to reimburse him or her for expenses incurred or to enable the eligible recipient to pay a service provider directly.
+[8.314.6.19 NMAC - Rp, 8.314.6.19 NMAC, 10-15-12; A, 2-14-14]

-8.314.6.20 RIGHT TO A HEARING:
+8.314.6.20 RIGHT TO A HSD ADMINISTRATIVE HEARING:

-A. The HSD/MAD must grant an opportunity for an administrative hearing as described in this section in the following circumstances and pursuant to 42 CFR Section 431.220(a)(1) and (2), NMSA 1978, Section 27-3-3 and 8.352.2 NMAC Recipient Hearings:
+A. MAD must grant an opportunity for an administrative hearing as described in this section in the following circumstances and pursuant to 42 CFR Section 431.220(a)(1) and (2), NMSA 1978, Section 27-3-3 and 8.352.2 NMAC:

-(1) when a mi via applicant has been determined not to meet the LOC requirement for waiver services;
+(1) when a mi via applicant has been determined not to meet the LOC requirement for mi via program services;